Ymurakami0910/Portfolio/README.md

 # Yuri's Studio - Portfolio Website

-website url : lilyzvillage.ca
+website URL : lilyzvillage.ca
-Welcome to Yuri's Studio, a personal portfolio showcasing my work as a brand designer.
+Welcome to Yuri's Studio, a portfolio showcasing my brand designer work.
 This project represents my creative vision through engaging animations and interactive elements, blending a dreamy and sky vibe.

 Concept
 The portfolio revolves around a cute tanuki logo with clouds, symbolizing creativity, playfulness, and imagination.
 The design incorporates floating and dreamy animations, enhancing the overall storytelling experience.